jooyung/joyWorks/MD/2012-Illustrated Csharp-4e-Daniel Solis.md

 If you're coming from a C++ background, the fastest way for you to understand **delegates** is to think of them as type-safe, object-oriented C++ function pointers `on steroids`.
 ##An Overview of Delegates
+You can think of a delegate as an object that contains an ordered list of methods *with the same signature and return type*, as illustrated in Figure 13-2.
 ##Declaring the Delegate Type
+[W] The declaration of a delegate type `looks much like` the declaration of a method, `in that` it has both a return type and a signature.

+The return type and signature specify the form of the methods that the delegate will accept.
 ##Creating the Delegate Object

+- object-creation expression
+- shortcut syntax

 ##Assigning Delegates

+The old delegate object will be disposed of by the garbage collector (GC) when it gets around to it.
 ##Combining Delegates

+Delegates are immutable

 ##Adding Methods to Delegates

+C# provides syntax for making it appear that you can add a method to a delegate, using the += operator

+What is actually happening, of course, is that *when the += operator is used, a new delegate is created*, with an invocation list that is the combination of the delegate on the left and the method listed on the right.

+You can add a method to a delegate more than once.
+Each time you add it, it creates a new element in the invocation list.

 ##Removing Methods from a Delegate

+If the invocation list is empty, the delegate is null.

 ##Invoking a Delegate

+unless one of the parameters is an *output parameter*, which I'll cover shortly.

 ##Delegate Example

+The value returned by the last method in the invocation list is the value returned from the delegate invocation.

 ##Invoking Delegates with Return Values
 ##Invoking Delegates with Reference Parameters
 ##Anonymous Methods